Philippcmd/DebugStickFlowerPot/README.md

 ./gradlew build
 ```

-You can find the compiled jar in under `build/libs`.
+You can find the compiled jar in `build/libs`.

 ## License